skyway/skyway.github.io/en/js-tutorial.md

 # JavaScript SDK Tutorial

-By using basic functions of JavaScript SDK, we will create a simple one-to-one video conversation application to acquire deeper knowledge on how to use the JavaScript SDK.
+In the tutorial, you will create a one-on-one video chat web-app using the basic features of the JS SDK.
-The application will have functions to input ID of a conversation partner, to start and stop a one-to-one video conversation, and to accept the call.
+The web-app will have the ability to display a list of users currently connected to the server, select which user to call, call, answer and hang up a one-to-one video conversation.

-You can try [demonstration of the completed application](https://webrtc.ecl.ntt.com/skyway-js-sdk-tutorial/){:target="_blank"}.
+You can try it out [here](https://webrtc.ecl.ntt.com/skyway-js-sdk-tutorial/){: target="_blank"}.

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/sdk-tutorial-top-image.png"
-    class="figure-img img-fluid rounded" alt="Use ECLWebRTC to perform signaling to interconnect terminals with videochat">
+    class="figure-img img-fluid rounded" alt="Use ECLWebRTC to start a video chat session between two devices">
-  <figcaption class="figure-caption">Use ECLWebRTC to perform signaling to interconnect terminals with videochat</figcaption>
+  <figcaption class="figure-caption">Use ECLWebRTC to start a video chat session between two devices</figcaption>
 </figure>

 <figure class="figure">